 People love their pets.
-More than ever, in fact – every study shows this.
+More than ever, in fact – many studies show this.
 People spend big money on their pets.
 Even people who are less than well-off can spend a surprisingly high percentage of their income on their beloved animals.

 But most of those expenditures are, reasonably enough, aimed at immediate needs and pleasures.
 Buying a pet bed that your dog or cat will enjoy tonight provides an immediate payoff that paying an insurance premium doesn’t.

 Unfortunately, sooner or later a major, unanticipated medical expense will probably come up, and the loving, attentive pet owner may find themselves unprepared and short on funds.

 Some animals are more prone to incur such expenses than others: